 "Over 12 months in jail, he lost approximately five pounds a month," Runion said.

-Price was arrested in August 2020 after Fort Smith Police say he entered the police department and threatened officers.
+Price was arrested in August 2020 after Fort Smith Police said he entered the police department and threatened officers.
 He was arrested on a terroristic threatening charge.

 "Because he couldn’t afford the $1,000 bail that would’ve allowed him to remain free as he awaited his day in court, Mr. Price spent the next year in jail, not convicted of any crime, just waiting for most of that year, despite his dire need of urgent psychiatric care," the lawsuit stated.